cncf/wg-serverless/workflow/spec/spec.md

 By default exceptions that are not handled within states of branches stop branch execution and are propagated to the Parallel state.

-Exceptions can be handled in following ways:
+Exceptions can be handled in the following ways:

 * Don't handle exceptions inside states of branches: in this case exceptions should be propagated to the Parallel state and can be handled with the Parallel states "onError" definition, for example: